 We’ve collected the ultimate Thanksgiving Instant Pot recipes for pressure cooking omnivores.
 Our list includes savoury main dishes, sides, and desserts.
-We have a whole turkey and pumpkin pie on the menu!
+We have a whole turkey, sweet potato casserole, cranberry sauce and pumpkin pie on the menu, to mention just a few !

 It’s the time of year when you can eat whatever you want with a fabulous great excuse.
 Simply put weight loss diets and guilt to the side and just enjoy.
 Appreciate time with family and the layers of love it took to make these traditional dishes.
 Savor the flavors of real butter, brown sugar and other luxury ingredients that make eating food an experience.